Daferia/walk-haven-scroll/README.md

 &nbsp;

 # Features
+The main feature I think is the Gallery and the layout used.

-## Existing Features
+## Future Features
+I plan to continue to add more features as I learn new technologies through out the course.
+I plan to add a Google Maps API so that the End user can easily navigate to the park at a click of a button.

 ### Navigation Bar

-The navigation bar is fully responsive to allow for various screen sizes.
-It includes links to manover around the site easily and the club logo which doubles as a link back to the home screen.
+The navigation bar is fully responsive and even though it is a single page it still feels as a multiple page website.
+It includes links to hover pseudo elements and by limiting the links to three, makes for a relaxed and easy navigation experience.

 + Desktop (>=992px)